First families pay tribute to longtime White House butler

 “Jerman served as a White House butler across 11 presidencies and made generations of first families feel at home, including ours,” tweeted Hillary Clinton.
 “Our warmest condolences to his loved ones.”

-Former President George W. Bush and first lady Laura Bush said that Jerman was a “lovely man.”
+Former President George W. Bush and first lady Laura Bush said Jerman was a “lovely man.”

 “He was the first person we saw in the morning when we left the residence and the last person we saw each night when we returned,” the Bushes said in a statement to NBC News.